 V. THE CHURCH AND CAPITAL PUNISHMENT

 Their respective roles relative to the convicted should never be compromised.
-For together, God’s justice and mercy are at once on display.
-That is how God would have it.
+For together, God’s justice and mercy are at once on display, which is how God would have it.

-One seemingly difficult question that sometimes arises relative to this study and should be clarified is this:
+One seemingly difficult question sometimes arises relative to this study and should be clarified as follows:

-If we accept verbatim the OT prescription of the death penalty for murder, while rejecting the equally strongly worded OT prescriptions of the death penalty for adultery, childhood rebelliousness, and bestiality, among other sins (not to mention the OT direction to gouge out an eye or knock out a tooth of one who commits mayhem), how do we escape the criticism that we are just picking and choosing our crimes?
+If we accept verbatim the OT prescription of the death penalty for murder, while rejecting the equally strongly worded OT prescriptions of the death penalty for adultery, childhood rebelliousness, and bestiality, among other sins (not to mention the OT directive to gouge out an eye or knock out a tooth of a person who commits mayhem), how do we escape the criticism that we are just picking and choosing our crimes?

-Those specific punishments for crimes are not repeated in the dispensation of the New Covenant that God makes in the New Testament with His Church.
-That is why it is so important in this study to have included Jesus’ words regarding capital punishment (point III).
+Those specific punishments for crimes are not repeated in the dispensation of the new covenant that God makes in the New Testament with His Church.
+That is why including Jesus’ words regarding capital punishment (Point III) is so important in this study.
 Those other forms of punishment were intended by God to set apart Israel as a holy and righteous priestly nation.
-Such is not the case today as God grafted in the Church as His primary representative people in the world today.
+Such is not the case today as God has grafted in the Church as His primary representative people in the world today.
 Those penalties are not prescribed in the NT, whereas capital punishment is.

-May God grant you His instruction and convictions regarding the necessity of capital punishment in a fallen world — as is the case today in America.
-Studies indicate that when capital punishment is not practiced by the state, that murder increases due to a lack of fear of equal and proportional retribution.
-Therefore, as a lawmaker it is incumbent on you to stand for the death penalty relative to the good of the citizens of the country.
+May God grant you His instruction and convictions regarding the necessity of capital punishment in a fallen world—as is the case today in America.
+Studies indicate that when capital punishment is not practiced by the state, murder increases due to a lack of fear of equal and proportional retribution.
+Therefore, as a lawmaker, it is incumbent on you to stand for the death penalty relative to the good of the citizens of the country.